mcmcd13/COMP2156_Group24_Assignment/README.md

 After finding a group of people, set up a repo, add collaborators, initialize on each device, and then work together to slowly update your collective repo to fulfill all requirements.

 ## CI/CD Details
+GitHub Actions .yml file configured for basic GitHub action automation, such as what happens on Push and sample messages when certain automated tasks are fulfilled.

 ## Branching Strategy
 We use a simple branch strategy in which each collaborator as well as the leader starts their own branch.
 These branches should be labeled with their name and student ID.